This tour is currently unavailable.

 - Close-toed, flat shoes are required.

-- Please remember that Cape Canaveral Air Force Station and Kennedy Space Center are working facilities.
+- Please remember that Cape Canaveral Space Force Station and Kennedy Space Center are working facilities.
 The tour may be altered due to operational requirements with or without notice.

 Special thanks to the Sands Space History Center, Air Force Space & Missile Museum, Hangar C and the Cape Canaveral Lighthouse for provided descriptions.